aammd/Habitat_Filtering/MS/OrgSize.md

 similar variation in the environment.
 This biological difference between small and large organisms can be compounded by the macroscopic grain at which organisms are typically observed by researchers, which averages over any microscopic-scale variation in distribution.
-Secondly, single- celled organisms may be able to use multiple carbon sources [@Langenheder2007] and able to survive in a greater range of habitats.
-Very small organisms are also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage such as spores.
+Secondly, single-celled organisms may be able to use multiple carbon sources [@Langenheder2007] allowing them to survive in a greater range of habitats.
+Very small organisms are also more likely to possess resting stages when a habitat is unfavorable (e.g. cysts for protists, tun state for tardigrades) or to propagate by means of a resistant life history stage such as spores.
 At the population level, small organisms may persist in a habitat if they are able to adapt to local conditions by virtue of their short generation times and high population sizes.
 In the case of bacteria, genetic